Paul Rabone: Operations in Italy

 At the end of April, Rabone was stood down from active flight duties and returned to his substantive rank of flight lieutenant while based at various Operational Training Units (OTU) on instructing duties.
 Then in mid-June he was posted to No. 23 Squadron, at the time based in Malta and operating the de Havilland Mosquito on intruder missions to Italy.
 Shortly after his arrival, he was appointed a flight commander and resumed his acting rank of squadron leader.
 He regularly flew missions targeting transports and airfields, on one occasion strafing three CANT Z.506 Airone floatplanes that were moored at Lake Bracciano.
 He also shot down a Junkers Ju 88 medium bomber into the sea.
-At the time, he was flying a Supermarine Spitfire and was delivering spare parts to a detachment of his squadron that was based at Palermo.
+At the time, he was flying a Supermarine Spitfire fighter and was delivering spare parts to a detachment of his squadron that was based at Palermo.
 On 8 September, with the squadron now operating from Sicily, Rabone shot down another Ju 88 and a Heinkel He 111 medium bomber in an attack on an airfield at Grosseto.
 A second He 111 was damaged during the raid.

 Returning to the United Kingdom in November Rabone took up instructing duties at No. 60 OTU.
-Early the following year, he was awarded the Distinguished Flying Cross, the honour being gazetted on 25 January 1944.
+In early 1944, he was awarded the Distinguished Flying Cross, the honour being gazetted on 25 January.
 He returned to operations in March 1944, flying with No. 515 Squadron.
 By this time his short service commission with the RAF had ended, and he transferred back to the RNZAF.
 With No. 515 Squadron, he flew the Mosquito on intruder missions from Little Snoring to enemy airfields in France and also escorted aircraft carrying out mine-laying operations.
 In June the squadron also commenced daytime operations, known as 'Rangers' in support of the Allied invasion of France.
 The intention was to draw out and wear down the enemy fighter opposition.
-He shot down a Messerschmitt Bf 110 on 21 June, the squadron's first victory in the daylight.
+He shot down a Messerschmitt Bf 110 heavy fighter on 21 June, the squadron's first victory in the daylight.
 At the end of the month, he destroyed a He 111 as it landed at Jagel-Schleswig and shortly afterwards shot down a Junkers W 34.